 [Redegør for, hvordan projektet via et fokus på at fremme udviklingen og implementering af vedvarende brint kan bidrage til at indfri Danmark og EU’s klimamål for 2030, herunder Danmarks målsætning om 70 pct. drivhusgasreduktion i 2030 samt EU’s 2030-klimamål på mindst 55 pct. drivhusgasreduktion i 2030 og klimaneutralitet i 2050.
 Dertil skal der redegøres for, hvordan projektet bidrager til at fremme udviklingen af et europæisk brintmarked i henhold til EU’s brintstrategi.]

 REintegrate is a global pioneer in e-methanol in terms of actual production capacity and signed off-take agreements.
 By 2022 the first plant with a production capacity of 15.000 tons/y of e-methanol will come into operation.
 This facility will be the largest renewable e-methanol plant world-wide.
-Already in 2023 a second similar size plant will be brought into operation in Denmark to meet the market demand for renewable e-methanol.
+A more recent project which is due to be completed in 2023 will create a second plant of similar size which will be brought into operation in Denmark to meet the market demand for renewable e-methanol.

 European Energy is a rapidly expanding developer of wind and photovoltaics projects world-wide.
 European Energy will grid connect 750 MW of renewable electricity generation capacity in 2021 and maintains an annual growth rate of 30-40%.